arun-kr-reddy/notes/life.md

   - **self-actualization:** refers to the realization of a person’s potential, self-fulfillment, seeking personal growth & peak experiences

 ## quotes
-- *if you crush a cockroach you're a hero, if you crush a beautiful butterfly you're a villain, morals have aesthetic criteria* (Friedrich Nietzsche)
+- *if you crush a cockroach you're a hero, if you crush a beautiful butterfly you're a villain, morals have aesthetic criteria*
-- *just because you can afford it doesn't mean you should buy it* (Suze Orman)
+- *just because you can afford it doesn't mean you should buy it*
 - *AI can only replace you if your work is already done and readily accessible over the internet, AI cannot replace novelty*